NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

 Let's run the model for 1 day with 6 hour cycling:

-* Set the ``Total run length`` to 1 day.
+* Set the ``Total run length`` to 2 days.
-* Set the ``Cycling frequency`` to 6 hours.
+* Set the ``Cycling frequency`` to 1 day.
 * Set the ``Wallclock time`` to 10 minutes.
-* Ensure that the model dump frequency is 6 hourly, in this case.
+* Ensure that the model dump frequency is 1 day, in this case.

 :guilabel:`Save` and :guilabel:`Run` the suite.

 .. note:: The cycling frequency must be a multiple of the dump frequency.

-The model will submit the first cycle and once that has succeeded you will see the following 3 cycles submitted and run.
+The model will submit the first cycle and once that has succeeded you will see the following cycle submitted and run.

 .. tip:: It is always wise, particularly when you plan to run a long integration, that you only run the first cycle initially so that you can check that the model is doing what you expect before committing to a longer simulation.
 It also enables you to determine how long it takes your model to run and thus be able to calculate an appropriate cycling frequency for your simulation.

 Restarting a suite
 ------------------

-Let's now extend this run out to 2 days.
-Change the ``Total run length`` to ``2`` days and :guilabel:`Save` the suite.
+Let's now extend this run out to 3 days.
+Change the ``Total run length`` to ``3`` days and :guilabel:`Save` the suite.

 Having already run the first day we just want the suite to pick up where it left off and run the remaining day.
 To do this we *restart* the suite, by typing: ::

-  puma2$ cylc play <workflow-name>
+  puma2$ cylc vr <workflow-name>

 In either the cylc TUI or cylc GUI you should see the run resuming from where it left off (i.e. from cycle point ``19880902T0000Z``).